|

 also invented the audiometer, an early hearing aid, and improved

+the phonograph.
 Bessel crossover A type of

 crossover utilizing